Bilal2453/coro-docs/docs/coro-channel.md

 end
 ```

-Note: usually though you don't use it like this with a TTY handle, it was used like this in the above example just to make it simple.
+Note: usually though this example is not how you use it with a TTY handle, the example is simplified and for explanation purposes only.

 ----

 ### closer() {#closer}

-Closes the wrapped stream completely if it wasn't already closed.
-You cannot read or write from a closed stream.
-Note that this returns immediately, even if the stream isn't closed yet.
+Closes the wrapped stream handle if it hasn't been already closed.
+You cannot read or write from/to a closed stream.

+Note: This call returns immediately, even if the stream hasn't fully closed yet.

 ----